catseye/The-Platform/README.markdown

 *   CHICKEN Scheme 4.8.0.5 ♡¹
 *   yasm 1.2.0 ♡

-(Nano is not strictly necessary, I just can't stand any of the text editors that come with NetBSD.)

 The third stage, "Cat's Eye Infrastructure", consists of:

 *   catseye-realpath 1.0     (for Pixley and others) ♥
 *   Falderal 0.9-2014.0525   (for tests) ♡
 *   yucca 1.1                (for building Dungeons of Ekileugor) ♡

+The third-and-a-half-th stage, "Cat's Eye Forked Infrastructure", consists of others' projects of which Cat's Eye Technologies maintains forks (or just mirrors in Mercurial to make things easier.)

-*   Mini-Scheme 0.85ce1      (our fork, for Pixley) ♥
+*   Mini-Scheme 0.85ce1      (for Pixley) ♥
-*   OpenZz 1.0.4-4ce1        (our fork, for Zzrk) ♢¹
+*   OpenZz 1.0.4-4ce1        (for Zzrk) ♢¹
-*   Ophis 2.1                (our Mercurial mirror, for building 6502 stuff) ♡
+*   Ophis 2.1                (mirror) (for building 6502 stuff) ♡
+*   ee 1.5.2ce1              (for text editing) ♡

+(ee is not strictly necessary, I just can't stand any of the text editors that come with NetBSD.)

 The fourth and "final" stage, the "Cat's Eye" stage, consists of the remainder of almost all of Cat's Eye Technologies' software distributions.